davidsoergel/s3napback/README.md

   <name>: a unique identifier for the cycle.
 This is not used except to establish the uniqueness of each block.

 CycleType
   Use "SimpleCycle" (default) to make backups at regular intervals (e.g., every day) with no decaying behavior.
-Use "HanoiCycle" for a decaying schedule, i.e. to store a few old backups and a lot of recent ones (thanks to Scott Squires for implementing !HanoiCycle).
+Use "HanoiCycle" for a decaying schedule, i.e. to store a few old backups and a lot of recent ones (thanks to Scott Squires for implementing HanoiCycle).

 Frequency (when using either cycle type) how often a backup should be made at all, in days.

-Phase (when using !SimpleCycle only)
+Phase (when using SimpleCycle only)
   Allows adjusting the day on which the backup is made, with respect to the frequency.
 Can take values 0 <= Phase < Frequency; defaults to 0.
 This can be useful, for instance, if you want to alternate daily backups between two backup sets.
 This can be accomplished by creating two nearly identical backup specifications, both with Frequency 2, but where one has a Phase of 0 and the other has a Phase of 1.

-Diffs (when using !SimpleCycle only) tells how many incremental backups to make between full backups.
+Diffs (when using SimpleCycle only) tells how many incremental backups to make between full backups.
 E.g., if you want daily diffs and weekly fulls, set this to 6.

-Fulls (when using !SimpleCycle only) tells how many total cycles to keep.
+Fulls (when using SimpleCycle only) tells how many total cycles to keep.
 This should be at least 2.
 With only one slot, you'd have no protection while a backup is running, since the old contents of the slot are deleted before the new contents are written.

-Discs (when using !HanoiCycle only)
+Discs (when using HanoiCycle only)
   The number of full backups to keep on a decaying schedule (e.g., setting this to 4 should provide backups that are one day, two days, four days, and eight days old, more or less depending on the current day relative to the Hanoi rotation).
 Managing incremental backups on a decaying cycle would be very messy, so all backups using the Hanoi cycle are full backups, not diffs.

-!ArchiveOldestDisc (when using !HanoiCycle only) (default false) If all the slots specified by the Discs parameter are in use and the new backup would overwrite the oldest slot, keep an archive copy of the oldest backup.
+ArchiveOldestDisc (when using HanoiCycle only) (default false) If all the slots specified by the Discs parameter are in use and the new backup would overwrite the oldest slot, keep an archive copy of the oldest backup.
 For example, with 5 discs, this would result in having recent backups of 1, 2, 4, and 8 days ago, and archived backups every 16 days (16, 32, 48, etc. days ago).
 Using an analogy to backup tapes, this is like removing the tape with your oldest backup after each full cycle, putting it into storage, and adding a fresh tape into the rotation.

   This causes the total volume of backup data to grow indefinitely.
 Depending on your needs, it may make sense to use a fairly large number of discs, so as to keep a few very old backups while rarely triggering the archival condition.